lowRISC/style-guides/DVCodingStyle.md

 * Do not reference to internal clocks/resets, as they may not be preserved, even if the clocks/resets are in the module inputs/outputs.
 If we have to, place it in an anchored buffer.
 * CSR hierarchies are likely to be preserved, so CSR backdoor access will still work.

+### Functional coverage

+Do not use `illegal_bins` as a checker.
+If the condition being illegal should cause a simulation failure, ensure there is also an associated check with it.
+This check may be easier to implement in the scoreboard or where the coverage is being sampled.
+It may take the form of a UVM check or an assertion, depending on what's easier.
+The check must be outside the coverage enable sampling blocks.
+It's OK to use `illegal_bins` as the default case, but not to rely on it as a check since it will only be active when coverage is enabled.
+In addition, some simulators may still show a test to pass even when one of the `illegal_bins` condition is hit.

 ## SystemVerilog Assertions